AsahiLinux/docs/docs/Open-OS-Ecosystem-on-Apple-Silicon-Macs.md

 ### Boot overview

-A typical boot of a reference Linux system will go as follows, continuing on from the [Boot Flow|Introduction to Apple Silicon#boot-flow](Boot-Flow|Introduction-to-Apple-Silicon#boot-flow.md) section:
+A typical boot of a reference Linux system will go as follows, continuing on from the [Boot Flow](Introduction-to-Apple-Silicon.md#boot-flow) section:

 * iBoot2 loads the custom kernel, which is a build of m1n1
 * m1n1 stage 1 runs and